alg5/quicklanguage/README.md

 ### License
 [GNU General Public License v2](http://opensource.org/licenses/GPL-2.0)

  P.S.
-Icon for each language must  be picture 16X16 pixels with ext ".png" anв located in /ext/quicklanguage/styles/all/theme/images
+Icon for each language must  be picture 16X16 pixels with ext ".png" anв located in the /ext/alg5/quicklanguage/styles/all/theme/images/flags
 Icons of flags can be downloaded from www.gosquared.com/download/pixels/flags.zip

 © 2014 - Alg